 California has the highest rate of child poverty in the nation when you account for cost of living.
 According to the US Census Bureau’s Supplemental Poverty Measure, 1 in 5 kids—that’s 1.9 million—in our state live in poverty.
 That’s 1.9 million too many.
 We’re changing that, and we want you to join us.

-GRACE, an anti-poverty non-profit based in California, is dedicated to reducing child poverty and launched the End Child Poverty in California (ECPCA) campaign to raise public awareness of this crisis and build a movement to demand change.
-Last year we sponsored anti-poverty legislation that is now signed into law, and our April Rally to End Child Poverty was attended by over 500 people and headlined by civil rights champion Congressman John Lewis.
+GRACE, an anti-poverty 501(c)(3) based in California, and its affiliated 501(c)(4), GRACE End Child Poverty Institute, are dedicated to reducing child poverty and launched the End Child Poverty in California (ECPCA) campaign to raise public awareness of this crisis and build a movement to demand change.
+Last year GRACE and the Institute sponsored anti-poverty legislation that is now signed into law, and our April Rally to End Child Poverty was attended by over 500 people and headlined by civil rights champion Congressman John Lewis.

 But we have a lot of work to do: most people in California aren’t aware of the severity of this problem, and nobody can fight for an issue they don’t know exists.
 So the first part of our campaign is aimed at building public awareness.
 ECPCA is a digital campaign that harnesses social media to build an army of individuals ready to take action.
 To follow along, visit our website, Facebook, Twitter, and Instagram.